-Husband of Spanish princess given five days to report to prison
+King of Spain's brother-in-law told to report to prison in five days to start sentence

 -

+King of Spain's brother-in-law told to report to prison in five days to start sentence

-Judicial authorities have told the brother-in-law of Spain’s King Felipe VI that he must report to a prison within five days in order to serve five years and 10 months for fraud and tax evasion, among other offences.
+The brother-in-law of Spain’s King Felipe VI has been told to report to a prison within five days in order to serve five years and 10 months for fraud and tax evasion, among other offences.

 Inaki Urdangarin, a former Olympic handball medal winner who has been married for two decades to the king’s sister, Princess Cristina, is the closest person to the ruling family of the Bourbons to be convicted and imprisoned.